Twelve-string guitar: "Chorus" effect

 The double ranks of strings of the 12-string guitar produce a shimmering effect, because even the strings tuned in unison can never vibrate with precise simultaneity—that is, they vibrate out of phase.
 The result to the ear is a sound that seems to "shimmer", which some describe as resembling strings that are slightly detuned.
-The interference between the out-of-phase vibrations produces a phenomenon known as a beat that results in a periodic rise and fall of intensity that is, in music, often considered pleasing to the ear.
+The interference between the out-of-phase vibrations produces a phenomenon known as a beat that results in a periodic rise and fall of intensity which is, in music, often considered pleasing to the ear.
 Pete Seeger described the distinctive sound of the 12-string guitar as "the clanging of bells."

 Origin and history

-The origin of the modern 12-string guitar is not clear, but it arose in the closing years of the 19th Century.
-The most likely ancestors using courses of doubled strings are some Mexican instruments of Spanish ancestry such as the bandolón, the guitarra séptima, the guitarra quinta huapanguera, and the bajo sexto.
-Pictures such as the 1901 Mexican Typical Orchestra at the Pan-American Exposition show a guitar with 12 strings.
-At the end of the 19th century, the archtop mandolin was one of the first instruments with courses of doubled strings designed in the United States.
+The origin of the modern 12-string guitar is not clear, but it arose in the closing years of the 19th century.
+The most likely ancestors using courses of doubled strings are some Mexican instruments of such as the bandolón, the guitarra séptima, the guitarra quinta huapanguera, and the bajo sexto.
+Pictures such as the 1901 Mexican Typical Orchestra at the Pan-American Exposition show a chordophone with 12 strings.

 In the 19th and early 20th centuries, 12-strings were regarded as "novelty" instruments.
 The 12-string guitar did not become a major part of blues and folk music till the 1920s and the 1930s, when their "larger than life" sound made them ideal as solo accompaniment for vocalists, especially Lead Belly and Blind Willie McTell.
 The 12-string guitar has since occupied roles in certain varieties of folk, rock, jazz, and popular music.
 In the 1930s, Mexican-American guitarist and singer Lydia Mendoza popularized the instrument.
 In the 1950s, Lead Belly's protégé, Fred Gerlach, brought the instrument into the American folk music world.
 Initially, it was primarily used for accompaniment, owing to the greater difficulty of picking or executing string "bends" on its double-strung courses.
 The Delta Blues guitar virtuoso Robert Lockwood Jr was presented a handcrafted acoustic 12-string guitar made by an outstanding Japanese luthier in the end of the sixties, and this became the instrument of choice for Lockwood thereafter.
-In the later 20th century, however, a number of players devoted themselves to producing solo performances on the 12-string guitar, including Leo Kottke, Peter Lang, John McLaughlin, Larry Coryell, Ralph Towner, Robbie Basho, Jack Rose, and James Blackshaw.
+In the later 20th century, however, a number of players devoted themselves to producing solo performances on the 12-string guitar, including Roger Hodgson, Leo Kottke, Peter Lang, John McLaughlin, Larry Coryell, Ralph Towner, Robbie Basho, Roger Whittaker, Jack Rose, and James Blackshaw.